Las Emociones (Emotions)

 Review

-Silent teacher and Closed-eyes suprise
+Silent Teacher and Closed-eyes Surprise

 As a review of emotions in the following class.